fivetran/dbt_tiktok_ads/README.md

 | [tiktok_ads__ad_report](https://github.com/fivetran/dbt_tiktok_ads/blob/main/models/tiktok_ads__ad_report.sql)                     | Each record represents the daily performance for each ad.
 This also includes additional data on the demographics you are targeting. |
 | [tiktok_ads__url_report](https://github.com/fivetran/dbt_tiktok_ads/blob/main/models/tiktok_ads__url_report.sql)                     | Each record in this table represents the daily performance of URLs at the ad level.
 This also includes additional data on the demographics you are targeting.

+### Materialized Models
+Each Quickstart transformation job run materializes 19 models if all components of this data model are enabled.
+This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.
 <!--section-end-->

 ## How do I use the dbt package?